NingxinSu/ningxinsu.github.io/content/publications.md

 #### Conference Papers

 **Ningxin Su**, Baochun Li, Bo Li.
-“Democratizing the Federation in Federated Learning” in the Proceedings of the *IEEE International Conference on
+“Democratizing the Federation in Federated Learning,” in the Proceedings of the *IEEE International Conference on
 Mobile Ad-Hoc and Smart Systems (MASS)*, Seoul, South Korea, September 23-25, 2024.

 Sijia Chen, **Ningxin Su**, Baochun Li.
 “Calibre: Towards Fair and Accurate Personalized Federated Learning with Self-Supervised Learning,” in the Proceedings of the *IEEE International Conference on Distributed Computing Systems (ICDCS)*, Jersey City, New Jersey, USA, July 23-26, 2024.